a

 Corruption and cruelty were the defining qualities of this period indeed.

-Jonathan, the fifth high-priest, had a brother, Jozua, who was befriended with the Persian vizier Bagoas, who promised to give Jozua his brother’s job.
+Jonathan, the fifth high-priest, had a brother Jozua, who was befriended with the Persian vizier Bagoas, who had promised Jozua to give him his brother Jonathan’s job.
 Because of this the two brothers got into a high-running quarrel, which led to Jonathan killing his brother, in the temple.

 It is no surprise therefore that soon after taking the reigns of government the new Maccabean rulers fell prey to the same lust for power and wealth that had led them to oust their Zadokite predecessors.
 Especially their most prominent king, Alexander Jannaeus [127-76 BC] was feared for his cruelty.
 During the Jewish civil war, while dining with his concubines, he watched eight hundred rebels being crucified as their wives and children were being killed in front of them.